cfpb/source-code-policy/policy.md

 If an existing solution cannot be found in the open source community, 18F may consider other options, including creating an open source solution itself.
 Ultimately, the software that best meets the needs and mission of 18F should be used.

-## Future Changes

-We view this policy as a living document.
-18F looks forward to approaching this document in the future and making changes, if necessary.

 ## Thanks

 18F would like to thank the Consumer Financial Protection Bureau, Department of Defense, and Office of Management and Budget for their work in blazing the path for the use of FOSS in the Federal Government.

-## Get in touch

-Leave an issue, or make a pull request to this repository.
+## Future Changes

+This policy is a living document.
+18F expects to make changes to this policy in the future, and we welcome [issues](https://github.com/18f/open-source-policy/issues) and pull requests.
 To contact us privately, email <a href="mailto:18F@gsa.gov">18F@gsa.gov</a>.